MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-collections-page.md

 ![Storage columns](media/storage-columns.png)

-Most of the sites listed in the classic SharePoint admin center are included on the [Active sites page](https://admin.microsoft.com/sharepoint?page=siteManagement&modern=true).
+Most of the sites that were listed in the classic SharePoint admin center are included on the [Active sites page](https://admin.microsoft.com/sharepoint?page=siteManagement&modern=true).
 A few are hidden because they're system sites that you shouldn’t need to change.
-The [Active sites page](https://admin.microsoft.com/sharepoint?page=siteManagement&modern=true) contains all the new team sites and communication sites that don’t appear in the classic SharePoint admin center.
-To see the site list as it in the way it appeared in the classic SharePoint admin center, from the **View** menu, select **Classic sites**.
+The [Active sites page](https://admin.microsoft.com/sharepoint?page=siteManagement&modern=true) contains all the new team sites and communication sites that didn’t appear in the classic SharePoint admin center.
+To see the site list as it in the way it appeared in the classic SharePoint admin center, from the **Buil-in views** menu, select **Classic sites**.

 In both the classic and new admin centers, you can select multiple sites and bulk edit the sharing or storage settings, or delete the sites.

-In the classic site list, locked sites appear with an icon.
+In the classic site list, locked sites appeared with an icon.
 In the new SharePoint admin center, to see if a site is locked, select the site to open the details panel. **This site is locked** appears at the top of the panel.

 If you use manual storage limits, the Storage limit and Percent used columns appear.
 In the new SharePoint admin center, on the [Active sites page](https://admin.microsoft.com/sharepoint?page=siteManagement&modern=true), the Storage limit and Storage used columns appear.
 The Storage used column isn’t color coded.
 The Storage limit column can be sorted by size.